shashwatchandra/mysql/README.md

 The script can be modify to launch more than one read-only replica is needed.
 The solution comes bundle with an OpenArk/Orchestrator to allow the operatator to modify the role of the mysql servers (Source, Replica) to aid in a manual failover.

-The scripts lack the use of a front side load balancer to allow a unique entry point to the overall service.
+The ARM template lack the use of a front side load balancer to allow a unique entry point to the overall service.

+The ARM template requires an existing resource group and vnet to deploy the MySQL Servers